Moving to Tokyo?

 Occasionally, earthquakes take place in the Greater Tokyo Area and all over Japan.
 Most of them are quite harmless.
 Unfortunately, in March 2011 a major earthquake of nearly 9.0 on the Richter scale shook the ground of Japan’s east coast, causing a devastating flood wave.
 The tsunami destroyed many towns along the east coast and resulted in up to 19,000 lives being lost.

 Furthermore, a nuclear power plant near Fukushima was heavily damaged.
 A considerable amount of radiation was set free.
-The government eventually declared an area with a radius of 20-30 km around Fukushima a prohibited zone.
-Neither local residents nor visitors may enter this area.
+The government eventually declared an area with a radius of 20 km around Fukushima a no-go zone.
+Former residents have still not been able to return to this area.

 The long-term results of this disaster on both the environment and the economy of northeast Japan are yet to be determined.
-However, foreigners moving to Tokyo from abroad will be relieved to hear that life in the capital is back to normal by now.
-If you are worried about the potential long-term effects of radiation, please contact your diplomatic mission in Tokyo for further health and safety information.
+However, foreigners moving to Tokyo from abroad will be relieved to hear that life in the capital has long been back to normal.
+If you are worried about the potential long-term effects of radiation, please contact your diplomatic mission in Tokyo for further health and safety information or have a look at the current radiation levels in various prefectures on a map provided by the Institute for Information Design Japan.

 Tokyo in the 21st Century

-By population of its administrative area, contemporary Tokyo is only the 14th biggest city around the globe.
-However, the Greater Tokyo Area – with commuters moving to the city and back to the suburbs on a daily basis – ranks first on most worldwide comparison lists.
+By the population of its administrative area, contemporary Tokyo sits well outside the top 10 most populated cities in global rankings.
+However, the Greater Tokyo Area — with commuters moving to the city and back to the suburbs on a daily basis — ranks first on many worldwide comparison lists.
 Moving to Tokyo can thus be a confusing and overwhelming experience!

 However, moving to Tokyo certainly means not only moving to a world of commuters and suburbia, as depicted in William Gibson’s cult novel Neuromancer.
 Your relocation will introduce you to expatriate life in a global hot media capital — one of the world’s largest urban economies.